Ficool

 Page 1

-In the heart of a dense forest where two rivers meet in silence, a lonely wooden shack stands—the last warm place in a cold world.
+In the heart of a forest that knows no mercy, where two rivers meet in complete silence, stands a lone wooden hut.

-A faint yellow light creeps through a small window.
-Steam from food rises slowly into the freezing air, then vanishes as if it never existed.
+A faint yellow light seeps through its small window.
+Steam from food rises slowly in the cold air, then vanishes as if it never existed.

 Page 2

-Inside the cabin, the fire dances on the walls, casting warm shadows.
+Inside the hut, fire dances across the walls.

-Maria stands near the hearth, her back to the reader.
-She stirs the pot with a calmness that isn't real—the calmness of someone trying desperately not to think.
+Maria stands at the stove, her back to the reader, stirring the food with a quiet that doesn't resemble true quiet.
+It resembles the quiet of someone trying not to think.

-On the floor sits the Father, cross-legged, holding the infant in his arms.
-He tickles the baby's belly with rough, scarred fingers—fingers that made war for years and are now learning, for the first time, how to touch with tenderness.
+He tickles the baby's belly with rough, scarred fingers.
+Fingers that made war for years, and learned tonight how to touch with tenderness.

 Page 3